 Central Nebraska born and bred and proud of its history, Kinkaider brews the beer and cooks the food that is like coming home.
 The Broken Bow location is a Harvest Host (a membership site where you can stay for free at vineyards, breweries, and more).

 Scratchtown is proud of its small town heritage and centrally located to four area lakes and rivers and is the first Sandhill region brewery.

 Bootleg Brewers – Sandhill Brewing Company

 Bootleg is located three miles off the nearest highway, and is also a Harvest Host.
-It has a huge steakhouse, brewery and cabin complex tucked amid the hills and clustered around a lake and a 40-acre beer garden.
+It has a huge steakhouse (although as of this writing, their kitchen is closed), brewery, and cabin complex tucked amid the hills and clustered around a lake and a 40-acre beer garden.

 A Few Things Besides Beer

 The stretch of Highway 2 between Grand Island and Alliance has been called one of the 10 most scenic drives in the country.
 Since 1984, the Sandhills area has been a designated National Natural Landmark.
 One way or another, it will take you to the beer, or at least get you close.

 Calamus State Recreation Area offers camping, fishing, boating, picnicking and hiking.
 It also boasts a 5,123-acre lake and surrounding 4,958 acres of gently rolling land, some 1.2 miles of the Calamus River and 3.5 miles of other streams, to keep you active enough to earn your beer.